alexandzors/things/docs/grafana.md

 `mkdir /home/username/influxdb`

-`docker run -p 8086:8086 -v /home/username/influxdb:/var/lib/influxdb influxdb`
+`docker run -d -p 8086:8086 -v /home/username/influxdb:/var/lib/influxdb influxdb`

 If you get a permission denied error just append `sudo` to the beginning of your commands.